mfumagalli/ngsSim/README.md

 Program to simulate NGS data for up to 3 populations.
 It allows for variable error rates, sequencing depth, variability, base frequencies, individual inbreeding coefficients or _Fst_.
 It outputs true genotypes, reads and genotype likelihoods.

-It appears that the newest version of ANGSD does not entirely support ngsSim output anymore.
-A valid alternative to simulate NGS data that cab ne then processed with ANGSD and ngsTools is [MsToGlf](http://popgen.dk/angsd/index.php/MsToGlf).
+It appears that the newest version of ANGSD does not entirely support ngsSim output anymore, unless you specify the reference sequence using -fai option.
+A valid alternative to simulate NGS data that can be then processed with ANGSD and ngsTools is [MsToGlf](http://popgen.dk/angsd/index.php/MsToGlf).

 ### Installation